-It is important to take care of your tyres to ensure your safety and that of other road users.
-There are a few simple checks that you should carry out regularly to ensure that your tyres are safe and meet the legal requirements.
+Given that your tyres are such an important feature of your vehicle, it’s crucial to look after them to ensure your safety and that of other road users.
+There are a few simple checks that you should carry out regularly to make sure your tyres are safe and meet the legal requirements.

 Problems with under and over inflation